TOGETHER WE FIGHT. BECOME A MEMBER TODAY.

 The two-stage system is most commonly used for SCLC and includes:

-Treatment of SCLC may include:
+Treatment of small cell lung cancer may include:

 Patients also may be eligible for new treatments through clinical trials.